Mbarmem/Grafana.Dashboard/README.md

    URL: http://192.168.1.252:8086
    Database: docktelegraf
 ```
-###### 192.168.1.252 is the IP address of the server running InfluxDB and 8086 is the default InfluxDB port. docktelegraf is the database which was set earlier under telegraf .
+###### 192.168.1.252 is the IP address of the server running InfluxDB and 8086 is the default InfluxDB port. docktelegraf is the database which was set earlier under telegraf.

 <img widht=1200 height=1000 src="assets/gr_docktelegraf.png">